Benniphx/configs/README.md

 # asyrjasalo/configs

-Install CLI features only:
+## CLI only

     git clone git@github.com:asyrjasalo/configs.git && configs/install_cli.sh

-To also install Terminus fonts and XFCE configs (the latter on GNU/Linux only):
+## OS UI specific

     install_ui.sh

-To also install brew and apps:
+This installs Terminus fonts and XFCE configs (the latter on GNU/Linux only).

+## Brew and apps

     install_apps.sh

-To also set brew installed zsh as the user's default shell:
+This uses Homebrew on OS X and Linuxbrew on GNU/Linux.

+## Brewed zsh and zplug

     install_zsh.sh

+This also sets the brew installed `zsh` as the user's default shell.

-Any `install_*` with `-f` to override the existing paths without prompting.
+Use `install_*.sh -f` to override the existing paths without confirmation.

-## Sublime Text
+## Sublime Text 3

-### OS X and Linux distros

     install_subl.sh

-With `-f` to override the currently installed user packages.
+Using `-f` here will override the currently installed user packages.

 ### Windows